Education in Cameroon: Primary and secondary education

 Education is compulsory through the age of 12 years.
 Primary school education has been free since 2000; however, families must pay for uniforms and book fees.
 Tuition and fees at the secondary school level remain unaffordable for many families.

-In 2002, the gross primary enrollment rate was 108 percent.
-Gross enrollment ratios are based on the number of students formally registered in primary school and do not necessarily reflect actual school attendance.
-In 2001, 84.6 percent of children ages 10 to 14 years were attending school.
-As of 2001, 64 percent of children who started primary school were likely to reach grade 5.
+In 2002, the gross primary enrolment rate was 108%.
+Gross enrolment rates are based on the number of students formally registered in primary school and do not necessarily reflect actual school attendance.
+In 2001, 84.6% of children ages 10 to 14 years were attending school.
+As of 2001, 64% of children who started primary school were likely to reach grade 5.

-Fewer girls enroll in primary school in Cameroon than boys.
-In 2001, the UN Committee on the Rights of the Child identified a number of problems with the education system in Cameroon, including rural/urban and regional disparities in school attendance; limited access to formal and vocational education for children with disabilities; children falling behind in their primary education; a high dropout rate; lack of primary school teachers; and violence and sexual abuse against children in schools.
+Fewer girls enrol in primary school in Cameroon than boys.
+In 2001, the UN Committee on the Rights of the Child identified several problems with the education system in Cameroon, including rural/urban and regional disparities in school attendance; limited access to formal and vocational education for children with disabilities; children falling behind in their primary education; a high dropout rate; lack of primary school teachers; and violence and sexual abuse against children in schools.
 Early marriage, unplanned pregnancy, domestic chores and socio-cultural biases also contribute to low education rates.
 Domestic workers are generally not permitted by their employers to attend school.

 The adult literacy rate is 67.9%.
-In the southern areas of the country almost all children of primary-school age are enrolled in classes.
+In the southern areas of the country, almost all children of primary-school age are enrolled in classes.
 However, in the north, which has always been the most isolated part of Cameroon, registration is low.
 Most students in Cameroon do not go beyond the primary grades.
 There has been an increasing trend of the smartest students leaving the country in recent years to study abroad and settling there: the so-called "brain drain".